-HeartWorks AR allows users to increase and vary the timing and location of learning episodes including use in the clinical environment.
-From self-directed exploration of cardiac anatomy, single student and tutor training episodes, and demonstrating anatomy and imaging principles to small group tutorials, the display can also be projected onto a larger screen when teaching and lecturing to large groups.
+With HeartWorks AR learning can take place anywhere at any time.
+From self-directed exploration of cardiac anatomy, single student and tutor training sessions, and demonstrating anatomy and imaging principles to small group tutorials.
+The display can also be projected onto a larger screen when teaching and lecturing to large groups.

 Slicing and removing sections of the beating, interactive 3D heart model reveals underlying structures.
 When overlaying the corresponding ultrasound imaging plane, a clear understanding of image relationships becomes easier and the time typrically required to learn this complex skill is significantly reduced.

-HeartWorks AR is not just an engaging learning tool, it can be used in the operating room or echocardiography laboratory, whilst performing patient imaging to illustrate particular anatomic relationships relevant to the clinical scan.
+HeartWorks AR is not just an engaging learning tool, it can be used in the operating room or echocardiography laboratory to illustrate particular anatomic relationships relevant to the clinical scan.
 It can help explain anatomy and abnormalities to other clinicians, and help the clinician explain heart structure and function to patients.
-Disease states as well as therapeutic options can be more clearly illustrated.

 With HeartWorks Augmented Reality you can now learn cardiac anatomy and ultrasound anywhere.
 You can hold a fully interactive and accurate 3D heart in your hands, label structures, slice in any plane and overlay TEE and TTE ultrasound views.
 The quality of the HeartWorks simulator and learning preloaded onto a Samsung portable tablet.